bcdataca/workshop2018/content/talk/registration-deadline.md

 +++

-The deadline for registration for the workshop is 15 July 2017.
+The deadline for registration for the workshop is 15 May 2018.
 To register for the workshop and the pre-workshop, please visit the link above.